 Scientists generally agree that the syndrome has four stages, with the major damage to communications capability occurring in stage two.
 As the stage progresses, spoken language and movement are affected, leading to difficulties communicating.

 Users with Rett Syndrome have found Tobii Dynavox’s ability to combine communications modules with eye-tracking technology very useful when learning language and communications skills all over again.
 Tobii Dynavox’s advanced eye-tracking capabilities are simple to calibrate and can deal with any involuntary head movements that could otherwise affect performance.
-With Assistive Technology devices and solutions from Tobii Dynavox communication can be helped.
+With Assistive Technology devices and solutions communication can be helped.

 Brought to you by Girl Power 2 Cure in partnership with Susan Norwell, Rett University is an international e-learning platform specifically designed for parents, educators, and therapists of Rett Syndrome students.
 Here you will find information on live and recorded trainings, a vast collection of Rett specific resources, and so much more!